 Non-qualified deferred compensation plan.
 DTCC maintains a self-directed, non-qualified deferred compensation plan structured as a "Rabbi Trust" for certain executives and other highly compensated employees.
 Under the plan participants may elect to defer receipt of a portion of their annual compensation and invest it in various mutual funds.
 All such investments are held in the Rabbi Trust and the plan requires settlement in cash.
 The investment assets of the Rabbi Trust are recorded at fair value and included on the accompanying Consolidated Statements of Financial Condition in Other non-current assets as long-term incentive plan assets.
 The amount of compensation deferred under the plan is credited to each participant's deferral account and a deferred compensation liability is recorded in Other non-current liabilities on the accompanying Consolidated Statements of Financial Condition.
 The investment assets of the Rabbi Trust are classified as trading securities, and accordingly, changes in their fair values are recorded in Investment income, net in the accompanying Consolidated Statements of Income with a corresponding charge recorded in Employee compensation and related benefits in the accompanying Consolidated Statements of Income.
-The change in fair value of these investments was income of \$17,170,000 and \$14,184,000 for the years ended December 31, 2021 and 2020, respectively.
+The change in fair value of these investments was a loss of \$19,044,000 and income of \$17,170,000 for the years ended December 31, 2022 and 2021, respectively.